stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 1. Redeploy control and login nodes with the new image using OpenTofu.
-2. Run `ansible/site.yml` to patch all active nodes (with the new or the old image) and export the `kernel_modules_denylist` to the control host.
+2. Run `ansible/site.yml` to patch all active nodes (with the new or the old image) and export the `kernel_modules_denylist` to the control host (`ansible-playbook --diff ansible/site.yml --tags compute_init,kernel_modules`).
 3. Run `ansible/adhoc/rebuild-via-slurm.yml` to schedule upgrade of compute nodes.
-4. When compute nodes boot they always apply the latest `kernel_modules_denylist`.
+4. When compute nodes boot they always apply the value of `kernel_modules_denylist` that was saved on the cluster export of the control node.

 ### Deployment on clusters without compute-init